kshedden/workshops/dair3/design/design.md

   - Data collection refers to the process of making and recording measurements.

-  - Data analysis refers to the executation of a data analysis plan, which includes carrying out the analysis, interpreting the results, and formally assessing the [uncertainty](https://en.wikipedia.org/wiki/Uncertainty) of all findings.
+  - Data analysis refers to the execution of a data analysis plan, which includes carrying out the analysis, interpreting the results, and formally assessing the [uncertainty](https://en.wikipedia.org/wiki/Uncertainty) of all findings.